 All books are carefully examined by our trained volunteers and are sorted to go into either the UC Book Sale in October, the Book Shop, or placed on our internet listings.
 Other items are considered for the U of T Library holdings, and some are shared with local non-profit organizations in Toronto and Ontario, as well as with schools and programs abroad in countries such as the Caribbean, Central America, and Africa.

-We accept used items in good condition such as books, DVDs, CDs, video cassettes and games.
+We accept used items in good condition such as books, DVDs, CDs and electronic games.

 Your donations give students access to low-cost reading materials, divert waste from landfills, and help keep books in circulation.
 We are an important source for out-of-print books for readers and collectors.
 Revenues from the sale of donated books support students and the UC Library.

-To arrange a donation drop off in our workroom on Tuesday or Thursday or to ask for a pickup of your books, please contact us at email@example.com to arrange the details.
+To arrange a donation drop off in our workroom on Tuesday or Thursday or to ask for a pickup of your books, please contact us at email@example.com or call 416-978-0372 to arrange the details.

 NOTE: We will not be making pickups of books or accepting donations of books at the work room from September 1st until November 1st while we prepare and run the sale